bopjesvla/emptyme/index.md

 <form><input id=amount type="number" required value="0.001" min="0.001" step=any  onchange="this.value = this.value < 0.001 ?
 0.001 : this.value"></input><input type=submit id=transfer value ="Send to contract"></form>

-If no one did so, you'll receive its entire balance.
+If no one did so (and why would they?), you'll receive its entire balance.

 Recent transactions to the smart contract can be viewed on [Etherscan](https://etherscan.io/address/0xa5E51F10976Dc0C053048037b43FB0E24AC2D651){target="_blank"}.
 The source code, verified against the bytecode by Etherscan, can be found [here](https://etherscan.io/address/0xa5E51F10976Dc0C053048037b43FB0E24AC2D651#code){target="_blank"}.